GUIDE 2025

 1. What conflicts have you encountered as a medical writer, and how did you resolve them?

-• Accommodating: taking steps to satisfy the other party’s concerns or demands at the expense of your own needs or desires.
+• Accommodating: Prioritizing the other party’s concerns, sometimes at the expense of your own.

-• Competing: satisfying your desires at the expense of the other parties involved.
+• Competing: Pursuing your own goals at the expense of others.

 2. What is the most irritating quality of a coworker you have experienced?